waldronlab/curatedMetagenomicData/CONTRIBUTING.md

 ## Adding Datasets

 Authors welcome the addition of new datasets provided they can be run through the MetaPhlAn2 and HUMAnN2 pipelines and have curated per sample metadata.
-To have a dataset considered for addition please contact the maintainer and provide a TSV file containing curated per sample metadata, along with information about how the raw data can be transfered (SCP, SFTP, etc.) for processing.
+To have a dataset considered for addition please open an issue and provide a TSV file containing curated per sample metadata, along with an NCBI accession number for each sample.
 Provided the dataset is a curated human metagenomic study that can be run through the MetaPhlAn2 and HUMAnN2 pipelines it will be added by the process outlined in the [wiki](https://github.com/waldronlab/curatedMetagenomicData/wiki/Adding-New-Data) as soon as is practically possible.

 ## Other Issues